 www.housleynapavalley.com

-Do you still need more convincing that celebrity owned wineries are worth a visit?
-If so, then you should take a closer look at Housley Napa Valley.
-What’s more, their wine tasting room has nearly a perfect five-star rating from Yelp, TripAdvisor and Google.
+Do you still need to be more convinced that celebrity-owned wineries are worth a visit?
+If so, you should look closely at Napa Valley.
+Moreover, their wine-tasting room has nearly a perfect five-star rating from Yelp, TripAdvisor, and Google.
 That’s not to mention that Housley has been named Napa Valley’s Best Tasting Room.
-Furthermore, Housley has not one, but two celebrity owners.
-Second generation co-owner Adam Housley is an Emmy award-winning journalist while his wife is popular actress Tamera Mowry.
+Furthermore, Housley has not one but two celebrity owners.
+Second-generation co-owner Adam Housley is an Emmy award-winning journalist, and his wife is famous actress Tamera Mowry.
 It should also go without saying that their wines are phenomenal and affordable.
 Lastly, the staff at the tasting room is likely the most diverse in the entire Napa Valley.

 Inglenook